Skip to content

 Waldur SDK

-Waldur SDK is a python wrapper for typical REST operations.
-You can use it, if you want to send requests to Waldur REST API directly from Python.
-SDK is represented by Python module called waldur_api_client.
+Waldur SDK is a thin Python wrapper for common REST operations.
+It allows you to interact with the Waldur REST API directly from your Python code.
+The SDK is provided as a Python module named waldur_api_client.

 Installation